Samar-Abozied/Portfolio/README.md

 ## Examples of my work

+### Trello Testing Project
+*Applying manual, API, Performance and automation tesing on Trello website *See all deliveribles and reports here (https://github.com/Samar-Abozied/Trello-Testing-Project)

 ### Test cases and work in Excel Sheets
 *Test cases for name field for this website (http://testingchallenges.thetestingmap.org/index.php)